New national youth chorus to honour First World War soldiers at Edinburgh International Festival

 Organisers have launched a recruitment drive for 250 young people who will work on a huge free event which will see around 20,000 festival-goers converge on Lothian Road.

-Acclaimed Edinburgh composer and musician Anna Meredith, a former Scottish Album of the Year winner, will be joining forces animation and video design company 59 Productions on the event.
+Acclaimed Edinburgh composer and musician Anna Meredith, a former Scottish Album of the Year winner, will be joining forces with cutting-edge animation and video design company 59 Productions on the event.

+Read more: First World War centenary event to open Edinburgh International Festival

 She is creating an orchestral soundtrack which will accompany striking projections which will be beamed onto the face of the Usher Hall as darkness falls on the city.

-The new chorus will help create the performance element of the event, which will be staged in the wake of a previous curtainraiser, The Harmonium Project, which deployed the face of the other wall, and other free openers which have transformed Edinburgh Castle rock and St Andrew Square.
+The mass choir will help create the performance element of the event, which will be staged in the wake of a previous curtainraiser, The Harmonium Project, which deployed the face of the other wall, and other free openers which have transformed Edinburgh Castle rock and St Andrew Square.

+Read more: Edinburgh International Festival: The Scotsman critics on the 2018 programme

 No previous singing experience is necessary to join the chorus for this year’s event, which is inspired by real-life telegrams sent by young soldiers which are held in the Imperial War Museum in London.

-Dozens of other young people are being recruited for other roles in the curtainraiser, including costume designers, camera operators and event assistants.
+More than 40 other young people are being recruited for other roles in planning and staging the curtainraiser, including wardrobe assistants, costume designers, camera operators, filming coordinators and event assistants.

 Themes of machines and codes, censorship, propaganda and reconciliation will be tackled in the event, which is part of the UK-wide cultural programme staged over the last four years to mark the centenary of the conflict.